What should I expect in getting started?

 My partner and I are having problems.
 Should we be in individual counseling or couples therapy?

 I only work with individual adults.
-I personally feel if you are wanting to work on your relationship it helps to work with someone who specializes in couples therapy, and this is not my area of expertise.
-If you are concerned about your relationship, we could work together to identify your concerns and explore your part in those dynamics and/or I could refer you to a couples counselor.
+If you are wanting to work on your relationship, it helps to work with someone who specializes in couples therapy.
+This is not my area of expertise.
+Based on your relationship concerns, we could work together to identify them and explore your part in those dynamics.
+Additionally, I could refer you to a couples counselor.
 Sometimes it helps for each person to be working in individual therapy and couples therapy at the same time.
 Though, I know that is not always an option.
 You may want to consider if you are wanting to prioritize changing your behavior/reactions in the relationship or prioritize what is happening between you and your partner.